nathanganFR/Nathan_BSE_Portfolio/index.md

     digitalWrite(enB, 225);
   }

-  // Reset arm servo positions when command 7 is received if (state == 7) {
+  // Reset all servos to the neutral position when state is 7 if (state == 7) {
     arm.servo1.write(90);
     arm.servo2.write(90);